RobBednark/quiz-me/README.md

 * 7.14.20 COMMENT README cleanup (get rid of Naming Ideas; check formatting; proofread whole file)
 * 7.14.20 REFACTOR See if emailusername can be eliminated
 * 7.14.20 UPGRADE See if I can easily move my quizme_product db data into a fresh db
-* 7.12.20 UPGRADE Upgrade splinter to the latest, using headless Chrome and/or Firefox instead of phantomjs
 * 7.12.20 BUG If there is no valid session, when going to /login/?next=/question/ , it gives a 404 error instead of going to the login screen (this seems to happen when switching between databases, I don't know why).
 WORKAROUND: navigate to the /admin page, it will prompt for login, login, and then you can access the question page
 * 7.12.20 FEATURE consider a "frequency" field to indicate how often to see the flashcard (why? to show important/frequent cards that I want to see often, like daily, before other cards that are waiting to be seen before now) (e.g., show this card every 1 days, and if it hasn't been seen in the last day, then show it before other cards)
 * 7.12.20 DEV_PROCESS update the release process to use github "releases" (why? to see release history, and see what was added when) (e.g., https://github.com/timmyomahony/django-pagedown/releases)